IABTechLab/uid2docs/api/README.md

 Currently, there are two versions of the UID2 APIs: [UID2 API v1](./v1/README.md) and [UID2 API v2](./v2/README.md).

->IMPORTANT: The v1 API is supported only for the current users.
+>IMPORTANT: The v1 UID2 API is supported only for the current users until March 31, 2023.
 If you are new to UID2, use the v2 API, which provides E2E content protection.

 ## Email Address Normalization